SanagalaGanesh/SALES-XP/README.md

 -  Onboard **5–10 early adopters** for feedback and refinement.
 -  Build a **scalable cloud infrastructure** (e.g., AWS/GCP + Docker + CI/CD).
 -  Pitch **SalesXP** as an **affordable retail SaaS solution** under a freemium or subscription model.

+---

+Stay tuned for more updates as we continue to innovate and improve SALESXP!